 Brain Behavior and Addiction lab is interested in psychological and neural mechanisms of addiction.

-Current work mainly focuses on reward-related behavior and mechanisms such as cue-reactivity, decision making, reinforcement learning and delay discounting.
-We study both healthy human volunteers and clinical groups and use a variety of methodologies including behavioral experiments, neuroimaging, eye-tracking and psychopharmacology.
+Current work mainly focuses on reward-related behavior and mechanisms such as cue-reactivity, decision making, and delay discounting.
+We study both healthy human volunteers and clinical groups and use a variety of methodologies including behavioral experiments, online studies, neuroimaging, eye-tracking and non-invasive neuromodulation.
 Our ultimate goal is to gain insights that would help improve addiction treatment and prevention strategies.

-The lab will not be accepting graduate students for the fall of 2023.
-However, watch this space and check out JOIN THE LAB link for the fall of 2024!
+The lab will be accepting graduate students for the fall of 2026.
+Please check out JOIN THE LAB link for more information!

 Life Science Building, home Psychology @WVU